-The average amount students pay for rent in the UK is £125 per week – which works out at around £542 a month.
+The average amount students pay for rent in the UK is £126 per week – which works out at around £547 per month.

-Just like most expenses (including pints!), prices vary around the country, with London coming in on top and the North, Scotland and Wales offering the cheapest rent.
+Just like most expenses (including pints!), prices vary around the country, with London coming out on top and the Midlands, North of England, Northern Ireland and Wales offering the cheapest rent.